-Our Bit-By-Bit guide to using Firefox Monitor follows…
+My Bit-By-Bit guide to using Firefox Monitor follows…

 The Firefox Mozilla service can be accessed by a desktop or mobile device at https://monitor.firefox.com.
-If you are using the Firefox Browser and logged into your Firefox account then you click on your profile picture in top right hand corner of the browser to access Firefox Monitor under the list of Firefox Services.
+If you are using the Firefox browser and logged into your Firefox account then you click on your profile picture in top right hand corner of the browser to access Firefox Monitor under the list of Firefox services.

 Not Signed In

 Firefox Monitor provides a lot of functionality even if you do not sign-up/sign-in to a Firefox account.

 Enter your email address into the Enter Email Address field and click on the Check for Breaches button to see which, if any, of your accounts have been breached.
 If an account has been breached then you will see a summary of the breach.

 The breach summary will include details of the service that was breached, when this occurred and what type of data that was compromised.